Mother teaches five-year-old son how to respond in event of school shooting

 00:52

-A mother in Oklahoma has shared her lessons with her five-year-old son where she teaches him how to react in the event of a school shooting.
+A mother in Oklahoma has filmed herself teaching her five-year-old son how to react in the event of a school shooting as he prepares for a new term.

-The TikTok video shows the child demonstrating how he would hide in the corner of a room and shield behind his bulletproof backpack if a shooter entered the kindergartener’s classroom.
+The TikTok video shows the child demonstrating how he would hide in the corner of a room and shield behind his Spiderman bulletproof backpack if a shooter were to enter the kindergartener’s classroom.“

 Up next